-VPR becomes challenging in the real-world when conditions or viewpoint change: for example in conditions of inclement weather, changing seasons or day-night cycles.
+VPR becomes challenging in the real-world when conditions or viewpoints change: for example in conditions of inclement weather, changing seasons or day-night cycles.

-Robots and autonomous vehicles must also be able to localize across viewpoint changes - for example driving down the same road but in the opposite direction, or a drone entering a building through a different window to previously.
+Robots and autonomous vehicles must also be able to localise across viewpoint changes: for example driving down the same road but in the opposite direction, or a drone entering a building through a different window to previously.

-In this project you will dive deep into the world of algorithms, machine and deep learning, computer vision and robotics to develop new state-of-the-art solutions to these challenging problems.
+In this project you'll dive deep into the world of algorithms, machine and deep learning, computer vision and robotics to develop new state-of-the-art solutions to these challenging problems.

-In doing so you will gain invaluable experience and skills in one of the most exciting fields in the world today, along with opportunities for international travel and collaborations.
+In doing so, you'll gain invaluable experience and skills in one of the most exciting fields in the world today, along with opportunities for international travel and collaborations.

-Our PhD students have gone on to work at companies like Google and Amazon as well as top universities including the University of Oxford and ETH Zurich.
+Our PhD students have gone on to work at companies like Google, Facebook and Amazon as well as top universities including the University of Oxford and ETH Zurich.

 - writing academic research papers for submission to top tier academic conferences and journals